shashika2008/Makima-XD/README.md

 ### Thank You Dear

-> DEVELOPER OF MAKIMA-XD
+> DEVELOPER OF AGNI
 - [Mr SungSu ](https://github.com/NaCkS-ai)
-- Creater and Owner Of Makima-XD
+- Creater and Owner Of Agni